unimapper/unimapper.github.io/docs/reference/adapter.md

 permalink: /docs/reference/adapter/
 ---

-Adapter is used to translate [query]({{ site.baseurl }}/docs/reference/query/) syntax to some database query, REST API call or something else.
-Once the query is correctly translated and executed, the returned data are mapped to desired [entity]({{ site.baseurl }}/docs/reference/entity/) or [collection]({{ site.baseurl }}/docs/reference/collection/).

-The idea is that each of your data source should have created such an adapter.
+Adapter is the middleman (or middlelady) between the app and the database, REST API or whatever else.
+The idea is that each of your data storage should have created such an adapter and every adpater's instance keeps a unique connection to it.

-> Every adapter have its own requirements, but there is a name, which must be unique and should corespond with `@adapter` definition in [entity]({{ site.baseurl }}/docs/reference/entity#adapter).
+> Every adapter should have its own requirements obviously passed in constructor, but all of them must be registered under a unique name, which must should corespond with `@adapter` definition in [entities]({{ site.baseurl }}/docs/reference/entity#adapter).

 ## Writing adapters
 You must implement all methods listed in the interface and the contents of these methods should concern itself only retrieving data from a data source, nothing more.